 Windows RE is preinstalled on the OS, so you don’t need to create a bootable USB or ISO when troubleshooting.

-How to boot into the Windows Recovery Environment
+How to enter Windows Recovery Environment or Recovery Mode

 - If you are stuck on the login screen, click on the Shutdown button, and then choose to Restart holding down the Shift key.